-Are you yelling at your customers?
+Are you yelling at your reader?
 You probably don’t mean to, but that’s what you’re doing when you spray your copy with an egregious number of exclamation points.

 And by “egregious number,” I mean one.